Energy Efficient Lighting

 A Brighter Future

 More efficient lighting can have a big impact on energy bills and the environment.
-According to the ENERGY STAR website, "If every American home replace just one light bulb with an ENERGY STAR qualified bulb, we would save enough energy to light more than 3 million homes for a year, more than $600 million in annual energy costs, and prevent greenhouse gases equivalent to the emissions of more than 800,000 cars."
+According to the ENERGY STAR website, "If every American home replaces just one light bulb with an ENERGY STAR qualified bulb, we would save enough energy to light more than 3 million homes for a year, more than $600 million in annual energy costs, and prevent greenhouse gases equivalent to the emissions of more than 800,000 cars."

 More on this topic